-If you are currently being treated with any of the following medications, you should not use cayenne supplements without first talking to your health care provider.
+If you are currently being treated with any of the following medications, you should not use cayenne supplements without first talking to your doctor.

-ACE inhibitors -- Using capsaicin cream may raise the risk of developing a cough, one of the side effects of ACE inhibitors.
-These medications are used to treat high blood pressure.
+ACE inhibitors -- Using capsaicin cream may raise the risk of developing a cough, which is one of the side effects of ACE inhibitors.
+These medications are used to treat high blood pressure (hypertension).
 People who take ACE inhibitors should talk to their doctor before taking cayenne.
 ACE inhibitors include:

 Stomach acid reducers -- Capsaicin can increase stomach acid, making these drugs less effective.
 These drugs include:

-Blood-thinning medications and herbs -- Capsaicin may increase the risk of bleeding associated with certain blood-thinning medications, such as warfarin (Coumadin) and clopidogrel (Plavix) and herbs such as ginkgo, ginger, ginseng, and garlic.
+Blood-thinning medications and herbs -- Capsaicin may increase the risk of bleeding associated with certain blood-thinning medications such as warfarin (Coumadin), clopidogrel (Plavix) and herbs such as ginkgo, ginger, ginseng, and garlic.

-Medications for diabetes -- Capsaicin lowers blood sugar levels, raising the risk of low blood sugar or hypoglycemia.
-Ask your doctor before using capsaicin if you have diabetes.
+Medications for diabetes -- Capsaicin lowers blood sugar levels, raising the risk of low blood sugar (hypoglycemia).
+If you have diabetes, ask your doctor before using capsaicin.

-Theophylline -- Regular use of cayenne may cause your body to absorb too much theophylline, a medication used to treat asthma.
+Theophylline -- Regular use of cayenne may cause your body to absorb too much theophylline, which is a medication used to treat asthma.
 This could be dangerous.